Course Name: Jamestown Golf Course

 Location: Jamestown, Rhode Island

-History: One of the oldest public courses in the country, Conanicut Golf Club was established in 1895.
-The course was moved and redesigned in 1901 and became known as Jamestown Golf Club.
+History: One of the oldest public courses in the country, Jamestown Golf Course originally opened as Conanicut Golf Club in 1895.
+The course was moved and redesigned in 1901 to its current location.
+A new clubhouse was erected in 1951.

 Tee Par Yardage Rating Slope